mjarkk/wotnlclans/README.md

 - Because the old site uses 3 npm scripts (that can break) and 2 domains and 1 domain for making the website.
 - The curent site is slow on a normal mobiel connection it takes 25s

+## Site Goal
+- In 5s have a site where the top 50+ clans are visable
+- Use dynamic url's for better sharing instaid of 1 page where the url doen't change on what you look at
+- Not use jquery
+- More material because it's a little bit uncluttered

 ## How to install:
 - Clone the project
 - Install nodejs
 - Inside the cloned folder open a terminal and type: npm i
 - After that's dune type: npm start

-## Site Goal
-- In 5s have a site where the top 100 clans are visable
-- Use dynamic url's for better sharing things
-- Not use jquery